ejmr/LNVL/docs/Howto.md

 Instead of names you can use [short-hand hexadecimal notation][color-hex]:

     START = LNVL.Scene:new{
-        backgroundColor = LNVL.Color.fromHex("#088008"),
+        boxBackgroundColor = LNVL.Color.fromHex("#088008"),
         "...",
     }

-But sometimes you will not want a solid background color, because that can be bland.
-So LNVL lets you use images for scene backgrounds.
+As for the black background around the dialog box, LNVL lets you use images for that part of the scene.
 You give a background picture to a scene with by assigning `background` the name of an image file:

     START = LNVL.Scene:new{
         background = "examples/images/Sunny-Hill.jpg",